-Although the initial request may be filed at any time, requests for non-disclosure will be honored by the College until removed, in writing, by the student.
+Although the initial request may be filed at any time, requests for non-disclosure will be honored by the

+College until removed, in writing, by the student.

 Items that can never be designated and disclosed as directory information are a student's: social security number, gender, religious preference, grades, and GPA.
-Other items that can be designated and disclosed as directory information, which the College chooses not to designate as such, are class rosters, student schedules, photographs, weight and height of members of athletic teams, and participation in officially recognized activities and sports.
+Other items that can be designated and disclosed as directory information, which the College chooses not to designate as such, are class rosters, and student schedules.